juiceinc/juicebox-cli/docs/source/index.rst

     $ juice login --env dev user@domain.com

 The above command will authenticate us with the 'dev' environment.
+You only need to repeat the login if you change your target environment, your password has changed, or your token has been invalidated.

 Listing Available Clients
 -------------------------